eponkratova/Human-Activity-Recognition-Using-Smartphones-Data-Set-_getting-cleaningdata/README.md

 names(extracted)<-gsub("gravity", "Gravity", names(extracted))
 names(extracted)

-#From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+#Step6.
+From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 extractedSubject <- as.factor(extracted$Subject)
 extracted <- data.table(extracted)
 tidy <- aggregate(. ~Subject + Activity, extracted, mean)